 We can’t talk about the history of The Ridges without talking about Margaret Schilling, a patient who went missing in December of 1978.
 Now, by this time, The Ridges was long past its height.
 It was too crowded, entire buildings were dilapidated, and some weren’t even heated.
 Margaret must have wandered around and got lost, because she locked herself in an empty ward.

 She wasn’t found until mid-January of 1979; she had removed and folded her clothes in a neat pile, laid down and crossed her arms over her chest, and just… died.
 There is now the famous Cement Stain, a stain in the shape of Margaret laying down, confirmed to have been created by human decomposition.
 It used to be the main attraction of the haunted Halloween tours at The Ridges.
-But how haunted or not haunted The Ridges is is an article for another day closer to Fall.
+But how haunted or not haunted The Ridges is an article for another day closer to Fall.

 1993 to Today: The Ridges’ Millennial Phase